MetriqOrg/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 This section contains additional information related to the development of Horizon.

-## Configuring a Standalone Gramr
+## Configuring a Standalone Gravity

 By default, the [docker-compose.yml](/services/horizon/docker/docker-compose.yml) will configure Horizon with captive core ingestion to use the test network.

 To run the containers on a private stand-alone network, run `./start.sh standalone`.
-When you run Gramr on a stand-alone network, a root account will be created by default.
+When you run Gravity on a stand-alone network, a root account will be created by default.
 It will have a balance of 1 trillion grams (1Tg) and the following key pair:
 ```
 Root Public Key: (MISSING)
 Root Secret Key: (MISSING)
 ```
-When running Horizon on a private stand-alone network, Horizon will not start ingesting until Gramr creates its first history archive snapshot.
-Gramr creates snapshots every 64 ledgers, which means ingestion will be delayed until ledger 64.
+When running Horizon on a private stand-alone network, Horizon will not start ingesting until Gravity creates its first history archive snapshot.
+Gravity creates snapshots every 64 ledgers, which means ingestion will be delayed until ledger 64.

 ### Accelerated network for testing